jasonzissman/jasonzissman.github.io/_posts/2022-03-16-graphql-discrepancy.markdown

 ![System ABC Architectural Diagram](/assets/images/system-abc-diagram.png)

 Users routinely invoke the Create API to create records with tags successfully.
-Tens of thousands of records with tags already exist with tags; however, users report they are unable to retrieve a record's "tags" from the Fetch API.
-They are also unable to filter based on a record's "tags" in the Fetch API.
-In both cases, the API returns an error indicating that the GraphQL request is malformed.
-This means the existing tags are valuable but clients have no way to fetch them.
+Tens of thousands of records with tags already exist with tags; however, users report they are unable to retrieve a record's tags or filter on tags in the Fetch API.
+In both cases, the API returns an error indicating that the GraphQL request is malformed since the provided tag is unrecognized.

+This means tags can be created but clients have no way to fetch them.

 Schema Definition: